 Dorm room accommodations will be offered on a first-come/first-served basis.
 Breakfast, lunch and dinner will be provided for those who choose to eat at the Academy.

-The Law Enforcement Officers Safety Act (H. R. 218) enacted in 2004 allows qualified retired law enforcement officers who have separated from the Division in good standing to carry a concealed weapon by using their division issued retirement identification card rather than obtaining a state permit. more
+The Law Enforcement Officers Safety Act (United States Code, Title 18, Section 926C) enacted in 2004 allows qualified retired law enforcement officers who have separated from the Division in good standing to carry a concealed weapon by using their division issued retirement identification card rather than obtaining a state permit.
+More.